 AFFI’s strategy focuses on three areas to assist:

-- Scientific Research: Invest in scientific research to further advance the understanding and control of Listeria monocytogenes (Lm)
+• Scientific Research: Invest in scientific research to further advance the understanding and control of Listeria monocytogenes (Lm) and enteric viruses

 To support this strategy, AFFI launched a comprehensive site where the frozen food industry, including processors and ingredient suppliers, can find resources and information to assist in their company’s food safety programs and initiatives.
 The Food Safety Zone, launched in 2019, equips frozen food companies with tools such as:

-- The Listeria Control Program, a free, online tool for Lm prevention with a multifaceted library of resources, guidelines, and procedures.
-The program also includes:
+This is a free, online tool for Lm prevention with a multifaceted library of resources, guidelines and procedures.

-- The Enteric Viruses Control Program, a free, online tool to help companies prevent and control norovirus and hepatitis A throughout the global frozen fruit supply chain.
+The Enteric Viruses Control Program is a free, online tool to help companies prevent and control norovirus and hepatitis A throughout the global frozen fruit supply chain.

 JOINING TOGETHER IN SCIENTIFIC COLLABORATION